Showing posts with label Books. Show all posts

 50 ST games you have to play

-I know, I know, I'm late to the party for this new goodie - a brand new book by none other than Karl Morris to celebrate the 35th Anniversary of the Atari ST. A flabbergasting 50 games are featured along with segments for point & click games, Jeff Minter, how to emulate an ST, YM2149 chip.
+I know, I know, I'm late to this party - a brand new book by none other than Karl Morris to celebrate the 35th Anniversary of the Atari ST. A flabbergasting 50 games are featured along with segments for point & click games, Jeff Minter, how to emulate an ST, YM2149 chip.
 Oh, and I particularly enjoyed the Ad Breaks.

 Karl begins with a heartwarming dedication to the passing of his friend and fellow Atarian, Curt Vendel.
-An introduction then begins to offer an extraordinary insight into the entire era of just what makes the Atari ST everything we love: from its early years, the people, events, stories, hardware, technology, and specifications.
-I found this to be a fascinating glimpse into the mid-80s and something that I'll probably read several times over the years.
-And I'm no reader!
+The introduction then begins to offer extraordinary insight into the entire era of just what makes the Atari ST everything we love: from its early years to the people, events, stories, hardware, technology, and specifications.
+I found this to be a fascinating glimpse into the mid-80s and something that I'll probably read several times over the years—that's higher praise than you think as I'm no book worm!!

 Wanna see what I'm talking about?
 Of course, you do so here is a photo of the page with Atari ST specs...